 A complete guide covering what the Workplace Charging Scheme is, how it works and how you can use it to reduce the cost of installing electric car charging points for your business.

-The Workplace Charging Scheme (WCS) is a grant that businesses can use to reduce the cost of installing electric vehicle chargepoints for their staff by up to £14,000.
+The Workplace Charging Scheme (WCS) is a grant that businesses can use to reduce the cost of installing electric vehicle chargepoints for their staff.

 - The WCS grant is capped at £350 per chargepoint socket up to a maximum 40 sockets per applicant business.

 - It's available to any businesses, charity, public authority, or small accommodation business with some conditions.

 - The grant is provided by the government's Office for Zero Emission Vehicles (OZEV).

 - There is also an infrastructure grant for staff and fleets, to help small and medium sized businesses install the infrastructure they need for chargepoints.